 3. Free biscuits.
 Bourbons, custard creams...even Club biscuits.
 Club biscuits!
 We didn't even know they still made them.

 4. Twenty minutes peace and quiet in the middle of your day?
 Come on - what more could you want?

-5. There is bound to be a venue near you – find out here.
+5. There is bound to be a venue near you - find out more on the NHS Blood weebsite here.

 6. Did we mention the free biscuits?

 If this post gets one new person along to give blood for the first time, then it will have been worth it.
 Will you be that person?